ivan19871002/Xiaomi-Mi-Air/README.md

 ```
 * (possibly) If your laptop came with a PM981 SSD, consider replacing it with a different one (Google Hackintosh compatibility) or install macOS on a separate (M.2 SATA) SSD.
 There's known issues with the PM981 and macOS.
 This is currently 'fixed' with the NVMeFix kext.

+* My Xiaomi air 13.3 2019 , pm981 always crash with NVMeFix, so I block it with oc.

+* With itlwm , I only use wifi ,and remove ethernet .
+So I found 802.1x is ok.

 ### What is Working?
 * Native CPU Power Management
 * Sleep/Wake